 Recent commissions include:

-Design and delivery of a seated dance session to celebrate the anniversary year of Bath Institute for Rheumatic Diseases.
+Design and delivery of a seated dance sessions both face to face and online to celebrate the anniversary year of Bath Institute for Rheumatic Diseases.
 Content was tailored to ensure full accessibility and focused on improving mobility and flexibility in joint movement.

 Collaborating with the National Trust and ReMind UK to develop and deliver a sensory Georgian ball experience for people living with dementia and their carers.